 TAP aggregation switch can also be used to assist DPI (Deep Packet Inspection) in carrier networks.
-As illustrated below, TAP aggregation switch is applied to forward flows of carrier at internet access point and sends a mirrored copy of the packet flow to DPI device at the same time.
-The DPI device is for traffic analysis, once a virus on website or illegal information has been monitored, the flows will be blocked by a five elements table sent from management channel between DPI and TAP.
+As illustrated below, the TAP aggregation switch is applied to forward flows of a carrier at the internet access point and sends a mirrored copy of the packet flow to DPI device at the same time.
+The DPI device is for traffic analysis, once a virus on a website or illegal information has been monitored, the flows will be blocked by a five elements table sent from management channel between DPI and TAP.

 FS TAP Aggregation Switches Solution

 FS network TAPs or TAP aggregation switches deliver security, visibility and traffic analysis for high density, non-blocking 1G/10/40/100GbE networks at any scale with advanced traffic management capabilities for lossless monitoring of network traffic.
-They can cost-effectively and losslessly monitor all data center network traffic, while capturing and analyzing only the traffic that is needed.
+They can cost-effectively and losslessly monitor all data center network traffic while capturing and analyzing only the traffic that is needed.
 The table below lists FS T5800 and T8050 series TAP aggregation switches.

 TAP aggregation switches are crucial to any network monitoring plan because they offer an uncensored view of all network traffic.
 With FS TAP aggregation switches, customers can transform opaque data center traffic into comprehensive visibility for security threat detection, service availability monitoring as well as traffic recording and troubleshooting.
-Apart from TAP aggregation switches, the standard Ethernet switches including Gigabit switches, 10gb switches, 40gb switches and 100gb switches are also available for your choice.
+Apart from TAP aggregation switches, the standard Ethernet switches including Gigabit switches, 10gb switches, 40gb switches, and 100gb switches are also available for your choice.